arvida99/arvida99.github.io/README.md

 app1.js contains the java-script which interacts with the search APIs and provides instant search.

-Note:  ignore index.html.  this files is needed by hithub pages to render the website.
+Note:  ignore index.html.
+This files is needed by github pages to render the website.
 It is just a copy of algoliaTest.htm

+API CLIENT:

+I wanted to try something new so I did a PHP version.
+This took me a little longer to figure out but I want to give it a go.
+Challenge was getting my environment properly set-up which is not documented or explained in the tutorial.